jhorck/em24/README.md

-Works with Victron Energy ESS
+Works with Victron Energy ESS<br>

+Subscribe to a local MQTT broker and make energy data available on a Modbus server

 sml_smartmeter  -->  MQTT broker  -->  em24  <--  Victron